Skip to main content

 All drivers with first or subsequent offenses face a minimum $300 fine, besides suspended driving privileges for three months.
 Additionally, drivers can expect a restoration fee of $94 to convert their vehicle registration back to active.
 Fortunately, drivers have the option of activating registration with a $500 civil penalty and $88 reinstatement fee, allowing other people to use your vehicle.

-In all cases, proof of insurance needs to be fined with the Pennsylvania Department of Motor Vehicles.
+In all cases, proof of insurance needs to be filed with the Pennsylvania Department of Motor Vehicles.

 Factors Allowed in Pittsburgh Car Insurance Rates